ELGAS Knowledge Hub

 Keeping the area around the gas hot water system clear

-Always ensure the area around your continuous gas hot water system is free from debris, obstruction, clutter, or rubbish.
+Always ensure the area around your continuous flow gas hot water system is free from debris, obstruction, clutter, or rubbish.

 Watching for leaks and drips